-Some applied-for gTLD strings are expected to be Internationalized Domain Names (IDNs).
+Some applied-for gTLD strings are expected to be Internationalized Domain Names (IDNs)-that require the insertion of IDN encoded A labels into the DNS root zone.
 IDNs are domain names including characters used in the local representation of languages not written with the basic Latin alphabet (a - z), European-Arabic digits (0 - 9), and the hyphen (-).
 As described below, IDNs require the insertion of A-labels into the DNS root zone.